jasonbrianhall/tetrimone/README.md

 🃏 **Card Games Collection**: [Solitaire, FreeCell & Spider](https://github.com/jasonbrianhall/cardgames) - The most meticulously crafted card games with custom decks, animations, and more features than you can shuffle!

-## Easter Eggs

-If you read this far, their is an easter egg.
-Press period.
-Also, changes about and instructions.
-Use Google translate.